 Add the required filter criteria.
 Open the Filter key dropdown list and select the column where you want to search for data.
-Open the Filter type dropdown list and select equals, contains or lookup.
-If you choose equals or contains, simply enter the required value in the Filter value box that appears.
-If you select lookup, you will be prompted to select the Lookup table you want to search on and the required fields.
-This can be done across multiple tables and using multiple filters to see results from more than one table.
+Open the Filter type dropdown list and select the required one.
+If you choose a general filter, simply enter the required value in the Filter value box that appears.
+If you select Lookup, you will be prompted to select the Lookup table you want to search on and the required fields.
 This can be done across multiple tables and using multiple filters to see results from more than one table.

 While you are defining your filters, you can switch on the Expert mode toggle to see the LINQ query that represents the filters you've defined in the selected tables.
 You can keep editing the query here, or go back to the normal view switching off the toggle.